-I did something new with our history this year.
-I decided to teach the 1700’s portion of American History with George Washington as the central figure.
+The last time we studied American history in our homeschool, I did something new.
+I decided to teach the 1700’s portion with George Washington as the central figure.
 Although it’s hard to pinpoint my favorite era in American history, the 1700’s and the winning of independence is at the top of my list.
 And George Washington is truly one of the greatest men who ever lived.

 Washington’s role in American history is very large, and goes back before the American Revolution.
 He was a Virginian, a landowner, and a loyal British subject.
-He first became a surveyor, at a time when colonists were rapidly moving westward and exploring the new territories of Kentucky and Tennessee.
+He first became a surveyor of the western land, at a time when colonists were rapidly moving westward and exploring the new territories of Kentucky and Tennessee.
 He went on to play important roles in the French and Indian War, which would prepare him for his much larger role as Commander in Chief of the Continental Army.
-And of course, he became our first President.
+And of course, he became the first President of the United States.

 Washington’s life encompassed most of the 1700s, so it was the perfect background to our entire study of world history and American history.
 If you’re new to my website, you might want to read about how we study history in our homeschool.
 Then jump in and peruse this list of resources.
 There are a few really great books that we use, and then we add a ton of free (or very inexpensive) resources.

 This study is for all of my children, all ages from 6-16.
 I like to teach history for all the senses, and I want to make it memorable.
 Kids will remember things they saw and felt and tasted and heard much more than a list of names, dates, and battles.
 You might like my blog post Making History Fun for more ideas.

 Reading assignments are totally up to you.
 We use a mixture of read-alouds by me, Audible, and quiet reading.
 It depends on each book and each child.
 For read-alouds, I generally gather all the kids together.
 I do allow the use of Audible for many, many books.
 This is obviously flexible depending on each child.